MIT-LCP/mimic-iv-website/content/icu/icustays.md

 # Important considerations

 * `stay_id` is a *generated* identifier that is *not* based on any raw data identifier.
 The hospital and ICU databases are not intrinsically linked and so do not have any concept of an ICU encounter identifier.
 * The ICUSTAYS table is derived from the TRANSFERS table.
-Specifically, it excludes rows in TRANSFERS where the ward is not an ICU.
+  * Rows from the TRANSFERS table are excluded where the ward is not an ICU.
+  * Rows from the TRANSFERS table are excluded where no heart rate measurements were recorded in the ICU system.
+Since some records in the TRANSFERS table are for administrative records only.
+  * Consecutive ICU unit stays in the TRANSFERS table are counted as one ICU stay.

 # Table columns